elizabethmchan2/cs206/homework2/README.txt

-Program searches through database of zipcodes, town, states and populations using array
+Program searches through database of zipcodes, town, states, and populations using array